divanov11/Hackathon---Code-Battle-Edition/readme.md

 As a hiring manager it can be annoying to search linkedin and github accounts while looking for talent.

-``Problemset`` Present a idea that makes finding developers easier for hiring managers.
+``Problemset:`` Present a idea that makes finding developers easier for hiring managers.

 ``Your Tools:`` Use [HarperDB](https://harperdb.io/) as your database.
 The rest is up to you.